kingwingfly/telegram_sync_bot/README.md

 You need to apply for a telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
 (If you always get `Error` during applying, try `cloudflare warp` as VPN)

+We provide two ways here:
+- native
+- pod

+Both ways need to run local server in container.
+(You can also run local server natively, just omit `-c` and `-i` args when start `fav_sync_bot`.)

+Any way, get local server image first:

 You can use the following command to build the telegram api bot local server image:
 ```sh
 podman build --target server_runner -t server --network host .